Stefanini CEO for NA APAC

 Are you curious about how AI might help advance our new norms or even what the ethics behind AI might be?
-In our latest webinar, "AI: Embracing Our New Norm," Spencer Gracias, CEO of Stefanini NA/ APAC and Fabio Caversan, Artificial Intelligence Research & Development Director at Stefanini US, will discuss these topics and more.
-Taking place at 11 a.m. on July 14th, be sure to join this highly informative, engaging seminar.
+In this webinar, "AI: Embracing Our New Norm," Spencer Gracias, CEO of Stefanini NA/ APAC and Fabio Caversan, Artificial Intelligence Research & Development Director at Stefanini US, will discuss these topics and more.

 See more related content